 The liberal’s final recourse is world government.
 “We’ll tax rich people wherever they are in the world.
 Then they will really have no place to go.”
 For a time the rich continue to escape to small offshore islands where they have their own governments that are not members of the United Nations.
 When the world government closes even that possibility, the rich do: nothing.
 They stop being piñatas.
 They stop generating new wealth.

 That’s when Satan’s trap closes.
 The socialist government can no longer spend the money it used to because it has run out of people to tax.
 No one will buy its debt.
 Finally, it literally has no alternative to sharply reducing its welfare spending.
 And then it has riots in the streets as young people scream, “You promised!
 You owe us!”
-It can’t afford to pay for the police to arrest the rioters or repair the damage they have done.
+The socialists can’t afford to pay for the police to arrest the rioters or repair the damage they have done.
 Everything becomes dull and gray.

 Satan always shows his contempt for his own followers by showing them how obvious it all is.
 Margaret Thatcher, on the Thames TV program This Week, originally broadcast on February 5, 1976, said, “Socialist governments traditionally do make a financial mess.
 They always run out of other people’s money.”
 Now, decades later, socialist governments are making a bigger mess than Margaret Thatcher ever saw.

-Satan’s contempt for his followers is so great that he even shows them their own folly by pointing to a simple folk tale called The Little Red Hen.
+Satan’s contempt for his followers is so great that he even shows them their own folly by pointing to a simple folk tale called The Little Red Hen 2:28.
 In the tale, the Little Red Hen finds a grain of wheat, and asks the other farmyard animals to help her plant it, but none volunteer.
 So she does it herself.
 The same thing happens at each stage, harvesting, threshing, milling and baking.
 Each time, the Little Red Hen asks for help but gets none, so she does it herself.
 Finally, she asks who would help her eat the bread.
 This time all the farmyard animals eagerly offer to help her eat the bread, but she says that no one helped her prepare the bread, so no one would help her eat it.
 So she eats it herself, leaving none for anyone else.

 Catholics owe charity to the § 544 poor and lowly, those living the § 915 evangelical counsels, and those in dire straits Mt 25:31–46.
 But St. Paul told us, “If any one will not work, let him not eat” 2 Thes 3:10.
 “We hear that some of you are living in idleness, mere busybodies, not doing any work” 2 Thes 3:11.
 We owe them no food.